-Ahmed and his wife, Sammar stroll into the bazaar in Luxor.
-They are greeted with invitations to visit the various shops….they smile at some, they shake their heads at others.
+Ahmed and his wife, Sammar, stroll into the bazaar in Luxor.
+They are greeted with invitations to visit the various shops; they smile at some, and shake their heads at others.
 They know they are going to buy her a gallabeya (long dress for wearing at home).
-They are stopped in front of a shop selling clothes and Ahmed shakes his head at the man’s invitation to come in.
+They are stopped in front of a shop selling clothes, and Ahmed shakes his head at the man’s invitation to come in.
 The man persists – Ahmed and Sammar enter the shop.
-The man in the bazaar knows they are going to buy a dress otherwise they would not have entered his shop and Ahmed would not have shaken his head at the initial invitation.
+The man in the bazaar knows they are going to buy a dress; otherwise, they would not have entered his shop, and Ahmed would not have shaken his head at the initial invitation.

-So another man in the shop rushes over to offer them tea, cola, water, asks who they are buying for -(is it for Sammar or a family member).
-He also asks what colour they have in mind.
-Not to pay them this attention is considered dis-respectful.
-The shopkeeper pulls out various dresses and Sammar shows little or no interest while Ahmed is probably exchanging comments with passersby or others in the shop.
-It is a leisurely event and nobody is in a hurry.
-Ahmed asks the price of one of the jallabeyas and expresses lack of interest because of the price.
+So another man in the shop rushes over to offer them tea, cola, and water and asks who they are buying for (is it for Sammar or a family member?).
+He also asks what color they have in mind.
+Not paying them this attention is considered disrespectful.
+The shopkeeper pulls out various dresses, and Sammar shows little or no interest, while Ahmed is probably exchanging comments with passersby or others in the shop.
+It is a leisurely event, and nobody is in a hurry.
+Ahmed asks the price of one of the gallabeyas and expresses a lack of interest because of the price.

-Eventually it comes down to one or two gallabeyas and they begin seriously discussing the price.
-Ahmed or Sammar may get up to leave not having completed the deal…..now comes the last price from the shopkeeper.
-There is a smile from Ahmed – he is happy to pay this for his lovely wife’s gallabeya….more smiles all round, handshake between Ahmed and the shopkeeper – the deal has been agreed to everyone’s satisfaction..
+Eventually it comes down to one or two gallabeyas, and they begin seriously discussing the price.
+Ahmed or Sammar may get up to leave, not having completed the deal.
+Now comes the last price from the shopkeeper.
+There is a smile from Ahmed; he is happy to pay this for his lovely wife’s gallabeya.
+More smiles all around, a handshake between Ahmed and the shopkeeper—the deal has been agreed to everyone’s satisfaction.

 THREE TYPES OF SHOPS IN THE SOUK

-By smiling and nodding you are acknowledging you heard the offer, think it is good/agreeable but you are not in the market for the product right now…but you must keep walking.
-Smiling, nodding and stopping makes you dead meat!!
-Pretend you are a King or Queen smiling and nodding to the crowds!
+By smiling and nodding, you are acknowledging that you heard the offer, think it is good/agreeable but are not in the market for the product right now.
+But you must keep walking.
+Smiling, nodding, and stopping make you dead meat!
+Pretend you are a king or queen, smiling and nodding to the crowds.

-Additional side effects to using this strategy?
+Additional side effects of using this strategy?
 Of course!
-You feel happy, confident and in control!
+You feel happy, confident, and in control!